Motion Control Modules » Brushed DC Motor Controllers » Pololu Jrk Motor Controllers with Feedback »

 The Jrk G2 family features a number of improvements compared to our original two Jrk motor controllers (21v3 and 12v12).
 Most importantly, the Jrk G2 controllers support both higher operating voltages and larger output currents while being even more compact than their predecessors.
 Other new features include:

-- Hardware current limiting – the motor driver on the Jrk G2 uses current chopping to actively limit the motor current when it exceeds a software-configurable threshold
+- Configurable hardware current limiting on higher-power versions – the motor drivers on the Jrk G2 18v19, 18v27, 24v13, and 24v21 use current chopping to actively limit the motor current when it exceeds a software-configurable threshold (the Jrk G2 21v3 has fixed hardware current limiting and optional software current limiting)

 - More accurate speed control at low tachometer frequencies